 With the water level having a direct effect on the type of rapids on the river, each rafting trip down the Illecillewaet is a little different.
 During the spring melt, for example, the rapids are bigger and more frequent.
 Apex generally runs rafting trips from June to early September.

-Apex Rafting takes care of almost everything on the trip, from wetsuits, water shoes and transport to paddling instruction, snacks and photographs.
-There’s even a chance to buy drone footage of your paddling trip (example below!
-Footage credit to Danny LeBlanc)
+Apex Rafting take care of almost everything on the trip, from wetsuits, water shoes and transport to paddling instruction, snacks and photographs.
+There’s even a chance to buy drone footage of your paddling trip.

 Tasting the local food scene